AHuzail/Kubernetes-Store-Orchestration/README.md

-# Deep Lagoon - Multi-Tenant Store Provisioning Platform
+# Multi-Tenant Store Provisioning Platform

 A Kubernetes-native platform for provisioning isolated WooCommerce and Medusa storefronts on-demand with integrated guardrails and resource management.